 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.

 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)

-●Basics topic (see "Patient information: Stress cardiomyopathy (The Basics)")
+●Basics topic (see "Patient education: Stress cardiomyopathy (The Basics)")

 SUMMARY AND RECOMMENDATIONS

 ●Stress cardiomyopathy is a syndrome characterized by transient regional left ventricular dysfunction in the absence of significant coronary artery disease.
 (See 'Introduction' above and 'Approach to diagnosis' above.)

 ●Postulated pathogenic mechanisms include catecholamine excess, microvascular dysfunction, and multivessel coronary artery spasm.
 (See 'Pathogenesis' above.)